Content Navigation

 Fact Name Description

-Payment Schedule Estimated taxes are typically paid quarterly.
-The due dates for payments are usually April 15, June 15, September 15, and January 15 of the following year.
+Payment Schedule Estimated tax payments are typically due four times a year: April 15, June 15, September 15, and January 15 of the following year.

 Guide to Using IRS 1040-ES

-2. Determine your expected income: Estimate your income for the current year, including salaries, self-employment earnings, and other revenue streams.
+2. Determine your expected income for the year.
+Consider all sources of income, including wages, self-employment earnings, dividends, and interest.

-4. Use the IRS Tax Table: Refer to the appropriate IRS Tax Table to estimate your tax liability based on your calculated taxable income.
+6. Use the tax tables provided by the IRS to determine your estimated tax liability based on your taxable income.

 Get Answers on IRS 1040-ES